AdrianVollmer/PowerHub/README.md

 interact with it by executing the accompanying script: `./ph <ID>`.

 This lands you inside a PowerShell instance.
-It's a _nice_ shell, too: It supports colors, a history, tab completion, it respects your terminal's column count and accidentally pressing CTRL+C is not a big deal - simply reconnect to it.
+It's a _nice_ shell, too: It supports colors, a history, tab completion, vim/emacs edit modes, it respects your terminal's column count and accidentally pressing CTRL+C is not a big deal - simply reconnect to it.

 The Clipboard
 -------------